Interventional Radiology Author Guidelines (ver3-2-3. 2018.12)

 - Type of manuscript.

-- Author names, email addresses, telephone and fax numbers, and institution information (name and address including zip code) of all authors with the corresponding author clearly identified.
+- Author names, institution information and email addresses of all authors.
+Telephone and fax numbers, and institution information (name and address including zip code) of corresponding author.

 - Present addresses of authors who have moved since the study.

 - Acknowledgment of grants, disclosures or other assistance.

 - Conflicts of interest of each author must be stated.
 If there are no disclosures, that fact must be explicitly stated.